Pacific Citizen: Redress coverage

 The P.C. also covered the Redress Movement, which sought to give reparations to Japanese Americans, who were interned during World War II.
-The P.C. was there in the room when President Ronald Reagan signed the Civil Liberties Act of 1988 granting Japanese Americans who were affected by the World War II internment an official apology letter and monetary compensation.
+The P.C. was there in the room, and mentioned in President Ronald Reagan speech as he signed the Civil Liberties Act of 1988 granting Japanese Americans who were affected by the World War II internment an official apology letter and monetary compensation.

 Today’s coverage

 Today, the P.C. covers national news affecting the Asian Pacific American community.
 Coverage in the past years included exclusive interviews with 1st Lt.
 Ehren Watada, who in June 2006, refused to deploy to Iraq for his unit's assigned rotation to Operation Iraqi Freedom citing the legality of the war.
 The newspaper has also focused on civil rights issues, including same-sex marriages in California and beyond.
 The P.C.
 Web site has generated over 450,000 hits per month since its launch in 2005.
 The P.C.’s Web site provides exclusive content and articles that are not found in the print edition.

-Currently, P.C. subscribers and JACL members can access an exclusive section of the PacificCitizen.org through the “MyP.C.” section.
-Today, the P.C. staff consists of: Caroline Aoyagi-Stom, executive editor; Lynda Lin, assistant editor; Staci Hisayasu, business manager; and Eva Lau-Ting, circulation manager.
-In 2005 Aoyagi-Stom won the New America Media Awards along with Lin, who also won the New America Media first place award in arts, sports and entertainment reporting in 2009.
+Currently, P.C. subscribers and JACL members receive the paper via the U.S. Post Office or email.
+Archived issues can be found on PacificCitizen.org.
+In 2005, then executive editor, Caroline Aoyagi-Stom won the New America Media Awards along with, then assistant editor Lynda Lin, who also won the New America Media first place award in arts, sports and entertainment reporting in 2009.

-The P.C. celebrated its 80th anniversary in early 2009.
+The P.C. and its parent, Japanese American Citizens League (J.A.C.L.), will celebrate its 100th anniversary in 2029.